rianoc/partitioning/README.md

 hour:{`int$sum 24 1*`date`hh$\:x}
 ```

-This `hour` function takes a timestamp calculates the number of hours since the kdb+ epoch:
+This `hour` function takes a timestamp and calculates the number of hours since the kdb+ epoch:

 ```q
 q)hour 2000.01.01D01